tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 [app menu at the top of the screen](https://developer.apple.com/design/human-interface-guidelines/macos/menus/menu-bar-menus/).
 It can easily be achieved with frameworks such as Electron.js via the
 <code>[Menu](https://www.electronjs.org/docs/latest/api/menu)</code> class.
 (On
-the web, the next best thing is
+the Web, the next best thing is
 [Window Controls Overlay](https://web.dev/window-controls-overlay/); getting support for app menus is tracked as [crbug/1295253](https://crbug.com/1295253).)
 Another example is in-app purchases on macOS that can be handled via Electron's
 <code>[inAppPurchase()](https://www.electronjs.org/docs/latest/tutorial/in-app-purchases)</code>
 method.
-(On the web, the next best thing is the [Digital Goods API](https://developer.chrome.com/docs/android/trusted-web-activity/receive-payments-play-billing/), currently limited to Android and ChromeOS.)
+(On the Web, the next best thing is the [Digital Goods API](https://developer.chrome.com/docs/android/trusted-web-activity/receive-payments-play-billing/), currently limited to Android and ChromeOS.)
 Installers are a common way users have learned to install applications on Windows.
 With Electron.js, it is